deepchecks/monitoring/docs/source/user-guide/tabular/tabular_setup.rst

 .. admonition:: Permanently Deleting a Model
    :class: caution

-   This will delete the model, all model versions, and all associated datasets, so do that only if you are sure.
+   This will irreversibly delete the model, all model versions, and all associated datasets.

 Creating a New Model Version
 ============================